Huey Long: Roosevelt and the New Deal

 During the first 100 days of Roosevelt's presidency in spring 1933, Long's attitude toward Roosevelt and the New Deal was tepid.
 Aware that Roosevelt had no intention of radically redistributing the country's wealth, Long became one of the few national politicians to oppose Roosevelt's New Deal policies from the left.
 He considered them inadequate in the face of the escalating economic crisis but still supported some of Roosevelt's programs in the Senate, explaining: "Whenever this administration has gone to the left I have voted with it, and whenever it has gone to the right I have voted against it."

 Long opposed the National Recovery Act, claiming it favored industrialists.
 In an attempt to prevent its passage, Long held a lone filibuster, speaking for 15 hours and 30 minutes, the second longest filibuster at the time.
-He also criticized Social Security, calling it inadequate and expressing his concerns that states would administer it in a way discriminatory to blacks.
+He also criticized Social Security, calling it inadequate and expressing his concerns that states would administer it in a way discriminatory to African Americans.
 In 1933, he was a leader of a three-week Senate filibuster against the Glass banking bill, which he later supported as the Glass–Steagall Act after provisions extended government deposit insurance to state banks as well as national banks.

 Roosevelt considered Long a radical demagogue and stated that Long, along with General Douglas MacArthur, "was one of the two most dangerous men in America".
 In June 1933, in an effort to undermine Long's political dominance, Roosevelt cut him out of consultations on the distribution of federal funds and patronage in Louisiana and placed Long's opponents in charge of federal programs in the state.
 Roosevelt supported a Senate inquiry into the election of Long ally John H. Overton to the Senate in 1932.
 The Long machine was accused of election fraud and voter intimidation, but the inquiry came up empty, and Overton was seated.
 To discredit Long and damage his support base, Roosevelt had Long's finances investigated by the Internal Revenue Service in 1934.
 Although they failed to link Long to any illegality, some of his lieutenants were charged with income tax evasion.
 Roosevelt's son, Elliott, would later note that in this instance, his father "may have been the originator of the concept of employing the IRS as a weapon of political retribution".